 This classic milk dough makes soft and tender dinner rolls or hamburger buns.
 Easily freezable.
-And your house smells like comfort and joy.
+And bonus your house smells like fresh baked bread AKA comfort and joy.

 I love the smell of fresh-baked bread it reminds me of childhood and my mother and being warm when it’s cold outside.
 And as the year comes to an end I want to surround myself and remind myself of the things that bring me joy: family, friends, hot black coffee, morning sun bright on the tops of trees bare branches, the crimson flash of hummingbirds outside my kitchen window, golden sandwich rolls still warm from the oven.